.

 The Research

-On this project, you’ll work alongside an expert team of scientists to combine bone surveys, live-animal surveys, and fossil surveys to explore how climate and mammalian communities have changed through time in the Luangwa River Valley.
-By conducting surveys to document the bones of recently deceased animals, researchers will be able to study what taphonomic processes (the processes that affect animal and plant remains as they become fossils, like burial, decay, and preservation) are at play in present day bone assemblages, allowing them to better interpret the fossil record (Behrensmeyer, Western, & Dechant Boaz, 1979).
+On this project, you’ll work alongside an expert team of scientists to combine bone and live-animal surveys to explore how climate and mammalian communities are preserved and have changed over time in the Luangwa River Valley.
+By conducting surveys to document the bones of recently deceased animals, researchers will be able to study what taphonomic processes (the processes that affect animal and plant remains as they become fossils, like burial, decay, and preservation) are at play in present-day bone assemblages, allowing them to better interpret the fossil record (Behrensmeyer, Western, & Dechant Boaz, 1979).

-The live-animal surveys are one of the most accurate and cost-effective ways to estimate population sizes and assess the influence that climate change has had on the population of a given species (Schuette et al., 2018).
-By systematically assessing the species present in the park and their numbers and locations, researchers can accurately assess the park’s current mammal communities and how current environmental conditions are influencing those populations.
+Live animal surveys are one of the most accurate and cost-effective ways to estimate population sizes and assess climate change's influence on a given species' population (Schuette et al., 2018).
+By systematically assessing the species in the park and their numbers and locations, researchers can accurately assess the park’s current mammal communities and how current environmental conditions influence those populations.

-These three approaches will provide powerful tools for identifying changes in community structure, species richness, habitat utilization, and predator-prey interactions over extended time scales (Dietl et al., 2014).
-This long-term approach to analyzing the wildlife communities of South Luangwa National Park will not only give us invaluable insights into the past, but also help us make a plan for conserving biodiversity in the future.
+These approaches will provide powerful tools for identifying changes in community structure, species richness, habitat utilization and diet, and predator-prey interactions over extended time scales (Dietl et al., 2014).
+This long-term approach to analyzing the wildlife communities of South Luangwa National Park will give us invaluable insights into the past and help us plan for conserving biodiversity in the future.

 Research Aims

-The goal of this project is to explore the relationship between communities of modern and ancient African mammals and ecological conditions over time in South Luangwa National Park.
+This project aims to explore the relationship between communities of modern and historical African mammals and ecological conditions over time in South Luangwa National Park.
 Data from this project will be used to address the following two research questions:

-- How do mammalian diets vary over time and space in the Luangwa River Valley?
-How can we use this information to better predict ecological responses to continued climate change?
+2. How do mammalian diets vary over time and space in the Luangwa River Valley?
+How can we better use this information to predict ecological responses to continued climate change?

 How You Will Help